nhsconnect/gpconnect/pages/appointments/appointments_design.md

 Is it possible to 'hold' an appointment slot obtained via GP Connect, and then confirm the booking at the end of a consultation/triage process?

 <span class="label label-success">SELECTED</span> This functional requirement is not supported due to the additional technical complexity it would demand.
 End-users will need to book the appointment then cancel if necessary, and good practice will need to be locally specified in business rules and policies agreed by participating organisations.
-For example the practice of reserving numerous slots at the start of a '111' Urgent Care Call triage by using the 'Book Appointment' API, and then cancelling, would be considered bad practice and could contravene such agreements.
+For example the practice of reserving numerous slots at the start of a '111' Urgent Care Call triage by using the 'Book an Appointment' API, and then cancelling, would be considered bad practice and could contravene such agreements.

 ## Can appointments be rescheduled? ##

 The API will not make provision for rescheduling of appointments in a single interaction as a result of the limitation on which data elements of an appointment can be amended.

-Therefore, a consumer wishing to reschedule an appointment can do this through 2 API calls - firstly to cancel the existing appointment, then secondly to create a new appointment at the new date/time.
+Therefore, a consumer application wishing to reschedule an appointment can do this through 2 API calls - firstly to cancel the existing appointment, then secondly to create a new appointment at the new date/time.

 ## Responsibilities in a federated booking context

-Where there is a requirement for an implementation to provide an appointment management capability in a federated context, the GP Connect consumer implementation has the responsibility for defining the set of organisations which make up the federation.
-This consumer configuration will enable the consumer to make API calls to the relevant organisation set of endpoints in order to gain a federated view of appointments.
+Where there is a requirement for an implementation to provide an Appointment Management capability in a federated context, the GP Connect consumer implementation has the responsibility for defining the set of organisations which make up the federation.
+This consumer configuration will enable the consumer application to make API calls to the relevant organisation set of endpoints in order to gain a federated view of appointments.

-Neither the Spine Secure Proxy, nor the GP Connect provider will expose such federation configuration or expose any aggregated view of appointments for a federation.
+Neither the Spine Secure Proxy, nor the GP Connect provider system will expose such federation configuration or expose any aggregated view of appointments for a federation.

 Please refer to the [glossary](overview_glossary.html#federation) for a definition of a federation in this context.